 Term In the context of this plan this means, A police commander determined by the Commissioner of Police and the State Controller OR A person appointed by the Minister Regional Social Recovery Coordinator A nominated State Government worker who is authorised to coordinate the delivery of social recovery services within a region, in collaboration with Municipal Social Recovery Coordinators and their deputies.
-Response Planned and coordinated measures that resolve emergencies Standard Operating Procedures (SOP) State Controller A set of directions detailing what actions are to be taken, as well as how, when, by whom and why, for specific events or tasks.
-The State Emergency Management Controller appointed under section 10 of the Emergency Management Act 2006.
-Section 10 requires the State Controller function to be either: The Head of Agency for the Department of Police and Emergency Management OR A person appointed by the Minister State of Emergency A state of emergency declared under section 42 of the Emergency Management Act 2006.
+Response Planned and coordinated measures that resolve emergencies Standard Operating Procedures (SOP) A set of directions detailing what actions are to be taken, as we how, when, by whom and why, for specific events or tasks.
+The State Controller The State Emergency Management Controller appointed under the state of directions detailing what actions are to be taken, as we how, when, by whom and why, for specific events or tasks.
+State Controller 10 of the Emergency Management Act 2006.
+Section 10 requires the State Controller function to be either: The Head of Agency for the Department of Police and Emergency Management OR A person appointed by the Minister State of Emergency A state of emergency declared under section 42 of the Emerge Management Act 2006.
 Support Agency Assisting: Assisting Support Agencies have specific capabilities or resources that complement the Primary Support Agency in delivering the relevant support function.
 Primary: Organisations that are responsible for the delivery and/or coordination of specific functional capabilities as agreed with Management Authorities.
 Primary Support Agencies command their own resources in coordination with the Management Authority, as required.
 Validation Activities that are conducted to assess or review the effectiveness of emergency management arrangements.
 Standard validation activities include exercises, operational debriefs, workshops, and reviews.
 Worker A generic term used to describe people who perform defined functions for an organisation or system, including staff, volunteers, contractors and consultants.